Skip to content

 With only a few pieces of hardware and free software, you can start streaming video games on Twitch with Twitch Studio.
 Try this simple setup.

-With video game streaming becoming a massive content creation outlet in the past few years, more and more people want to stream on the side, hoping to one day become full-time, sponsored streamer.
+With video game streaming becoming a massive content creation outlet in the past few years, more and more people want to stream on the side, hoping to one day become full-time, sponsored streamers.

 The rise to the top has many paths, but you have to start somewhere.
 Top streamers are celebrities in their own right, complete with high-end streaming setups that would make the average wallet cry.
 But you don’t need an RTX 2080 Ti graphics card or a 4K curved monitor to stream.
 To start, all you need are a few pieces of hardware, some video games — although not all streamers play games — and an on-camera personality that’ll resonate with an audience.